Spelkington/spelkington.github.io/_posts/2021-08-06-Fixing-Typos.md

 ---

 Despite being a perfect person, even I make a typo from time to time.
-What can you, reader, do to help?
+What can you, dearest reader, do to help?

 ## What to do when you find typos in my work.